wences-sanchez/Knowledge-Base/pages/Kubernetes in Action (highlights).md

 			  The Kubernetes Service Proxy (kube-proxy), which load-balances network traffic between application components
 		- -
 		- -
 		- Figure 1.10.
-A basic overview of the Kubernetes architecture and an application running on top of it #space
+A basic overview of the Kubernetes architecture and an application running on top of it #ñspace
 		- -
 	- Chapter 2.
 First steps with Docker and Kubernetes
 		- -
 		- All software packages get updated, so more than a single version of a package usually exists.
 Docker supports having multiple versions or variants of the same image under the same name.
 Each variant must have a unique tag.
-When referring to images without explicitly specifying the tag, Docker will assume you’re referring to the so-called latest tag. #space
+When referring to images without explicitly specifying the tag, Docker will assume you’re referring to the so-called latest tag. #ñspace
 		- -
 		- -
-		- You could now download and install Node.js and test your app directly, but this isn’t necessary, because you’ll use Docker to package the app into a container image and enable it to be run anywhere without having to download or install anything (except Docker, which does need to be installed on the machine you want to run the image on). #space
+		- You could now download and install Node.js and test your app directly, but this isn’t necessary, because you’ll use Docker to package the app into a container image and enable it to be run anywhere without having to download or install anything (except Docker, which does need to be installed on the machine you want to run the image on). #ñspace
 		- -
 		- -
 		- Choosing a base image
 		  You may wonder why we chose this specific image as your base.
 Because your app is a Node.js app, you need your image to contain the node binary executable to run the app.
 You could have used any image that contains that binary, or you could have even used a Linux distro base image such as fedora or ubuntu and installed Node.js into the container at image build time.
-But because the node image is made specifically for running Node.js apps, and includes everything you need to run your app, you’ll use that as the base image. #space
+But because the node image is made specifically for running Node.js apps, and includes everything you need to run your app, you’ll use that as the base image. #ñspace
 		- -
 		- -
 		- You may think that each Dockerfile creates only a single new layer, but that’s not the case.
 When building an image, a new layer is created for each individual command in the Dockerfile.
 During the build of your image, after pulling all the layers of the base image, Docker will create a new layer on top of them and add the app.js file into it.
 Then it will create yet another layer that will specify the command that should be executed when the image is run.
 This last layer will then be tagged as kubia:latest.
 This is shown in figure 2.3, which also shows how a different image called other:latest would use the same layers of the Node.js image as your own image does.